TMJ Treatment Lansdale, PA

 • Physical Therapy: For patients with moderate TMJ disorders, we will often recommend physical therapy.
 Physical therapists help improve mobility with jaw and arm exercises to improve posture and lessen tension on the temporomandibular joints.

 • Nightguard: A custom nightguard can be worn during sleep to stop teeth clenching and grinding.
-Similar to a mouthguard, a custom-tailored nightguard is made to fit a patient’s upper arch of teeth.
+Like a mouthguard, a custom-tailored nightguard is made to fit a patient’s upper arch of teeth.
 Wearing this nightguard relieves stress on the jaw joints and protects the teeth from further wear or damage.

 TMJ Disorder FAQs